The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Hochschild cohomology of graded algebras

 \subsection{Differential graded Lie algebras}

-\begin{definition} A \emph{differential graded (=dg) Lie algebra} is a dg vector space $L$ endowed with a \emph{Lie bracket}
+\begin{definition} A \emph{differential graded (dg) Lie algebra} is a dg vector space $L$ endowed with a \emph{Lie bracket}

-that is given by a morphism of dg vector spaces and such that the following axioms are satisfied\footnote{We remind the reader that we make no assumption on the characteristic of the ground field.}
+that is given by a morphism of dg vector spaces and such that the following axioms are satisfied\footnote{Recall that we make no assumption on the characteristic of the ground field.}

 The last equality is called the \emph{graded Jacobi identity}. \end{definition}

 \begin{remark} By definition, the Lie bracket in a dg Lie algebra $L$ satisfies

 as well as the graded Leibniz rule